sofiatolaosebikan/spa-st-super/README.md

 > examples.ipynb

 We illustrate how to read the .txt file generated from a run of instanceGenerator.py.
+We also illustrate how to run the python fles in this repo.